 Bridge Study: Holly/Lakeshore Peninsula

 While the Trail’s west side has regular north/south opportunities to cross the lake, the 4 miles of Trail on the east side do not.
-TTF would like to conduct a feasibility study on the north/ south connection from the new Trail alignment at Holly Shores to the peninsula off Lakeshore Blvd.
+TTC would like to conduct a feasibility study on the north/ south connection from the new Trail alignment at Holly Shores to the peninsula off Lakeshore Blvd.

 Lakeshore Park: Deck and Overlook